Rak-r/OpenPodCar_V2/README.md

 GZ -> ROS is created for `/clock`, `/lidar_scan` topic which is coming from gazebo sensor system plugin, `/model/podcar/odometry` topic consists of ground-truth odometry data from Gazebo.
 ### Usage

+1. If you want to run the simulation with Lidar enabled, run the below launch file.

 * Launch without Rviz : `ros2 launch pod2_decsription description.launch.py`

 * Launch along with Rviz: `ros2 launch pod2_description description.launch.py rviz:=true`